 Minced Garlic And Ginger

-How to prep garlic is a polarizing topic among chefs, but if your goal is to save on time and potential food waste (as recipes don’t usually require using a whole bulb), our food editor, Irene Ngo, swears by the jars of both pre-minced garlic and ginger.
+How to prep garlic is a polarizing topic among chefs, but if your goal is to save on time and potential food waste (as recipes don’t usually require using a whole bulb), our food director, Irene Ngo, swears by the jars of both pre-minced garlic and ginger.
 If you don’t use a lot of either ingredient regularly, it’s a handy staple to have in the fridge.

 Items That Minimize Food Waste

 You’re not only saving time with these quick-fix essentials, you’re cutting down on how much food you could end up tossing out.10 Cheap Meals To Make When You’re On A Tight Budget

 If you’re looking for an assortment of veggies, this is it.
 Buying one of each loose is not as cost-effective, and you run the risk of fridge over-crowding, which can lead to loosing track of your crisper contents, spoilage and food waste.

 A whole head of cabbage is the cheapest option, but it’s also harder to use up.
 (It does have a remarkably long shelf life, but can still lead to unnecessary food waste if you’re not diligent about cooking with it.)
 We wholeheartedly support the bagged options as a regular purchase.

 Think twice when reaching for these—they can save time but you lose on flavour and longevity.

 When you chop or dice onions, the flavour immediately starts to degrade.
 While buying pre-diced onions may save on tears from the fumes, you lose out on flavour, which is usually the key purpose of adding onions to any recipe.
 We’d consider these more an exception than a go-to.
 Whole loose onions can’t be beat for cost and shelf life, and if you’re worried about making it through a large bag (which is the most affordable option of them all) make sure to store it in a cool, well ventilated space to lengthen the lifespan.